Kentucky Derby Wagering Strategies

 Boxes are not only for shoes

 If I really like a couple of horses I’m going to box.
 This is an angle I always play.
 A $2 three-horse exacta box is $12 and a three-horse $2 trifecta box is $12.
 If you played both for $24 and you hit at least one of them, you’re more than likely not only to cover your bet but make a little something… and in the case of the Derby, you might make a whole lot more than a little something.
 This is an easy way to take a shot at some nice returns.
-You can also do these as $1 wagers to cut the price (and payout) in half… better to be in the action than not at all!
+You can also do these as $1 or $.50 wagers to cut the price (and payout) down ($12/$6)… better to be in the action than not at all!

-Another good strategy with exactas is playing strategic combinations for higher amounts.
+Another strategy with exactas is playing strategic combinations for higher amounts.
 I’m fan of this approach as well, especially on a big day.
 For example, let’s say you like two horses a lot and two horses a little.
 You could do a $5 or $10 exacta box of the two you like and then put the two you kind of like underneath the two you really like.
 It would look something like this where 1 & 2 are the ones you like more and 3 & 4 are the ones you like a little.

 $5 exacta box of 1 & 2 = $10